 So, first world disaster relief was in full swing in the midst of a land of ancient pagan beliefs.

-Through the efforts of Five14 to be involved, we have met some good people and made key contacts for future work in the district as we continue to make strides to impact the plague of human trafficking in Nepal.
+Through the efforts of Five14 to be involved, we have met some good people and made key contacts for future work in the district as we continue to make strides to impact the plague of exploitation in Nepal.